jkrLab/HiHiC/README.md

 Ⅴ. Use to HiC contact map enhancement
 --------------------------------------
-> Without training and test, you can use pretrained models in our platform.
+> Without training, you can use pretrained models in our platform.